An ultrasound machine uses high frequency sound waves, rather than X-rays, to produce images of the body.

 We offer a full range of ultrasound examinations.
 Your doctor will discuss options with you and recommend the most appropriate procedure for your clinical problem.

-Diagnostic ultrasound has been used in pregnancy for over 40 years with no known side effects or risks.
+Diagnostic ultrasound has been used for over 40 years with no known side effects or risks.

 Appointment times may vary based on the procedure.